Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- In his three career matchups against the Seahawks, Williams averaged 5.7 rushing yards per game, 29.8 fewer yards than his over/under in Sunday's game.
+- Against the Seahawks, Williams' 5.7 rushing yards per game over his three career matchups are 27.8 fewer than his over/under in Sunday's game.

-- In terms of defending against the run, the Seahawks are 16th in the league, giving up 114.6 yards per game.
+- In terms of defending against the run, the Seahawks are 16th in the NFL, allowing 114.6 yards per game.

-- The Seahawks have allowed 13 rushing touchdowns, 16th in the NFL.
+- This season the Seahawks are ranked 16th in the league in rushing touchdowns allowed (13).

 Recent Performances

-- In last week's matchup with the Falcons, Williams ran for 77 yards on 19 carries (averaging 4.1 yards per carry).
+- Last week against the Falcons, Williams ran for 77 yards on 19 carries (averaging 4.1 yards per carry).

-- Williams has run for 77 yards on 19 carries (25.7 yards per game) during his last three games.
+- Over his last three outings, Williams has rushed for 77 yards (25.7 per game) on 19 carries.

 Williams' Detroit Teammates